aasimohyeah/100-days-of-ML-code/Log.md

 # Day 4
 ## 2 August 2018

-**Task done: Started and completed 'Learn Pandas: Creation and Manipulation' which marks the completion of 'Learn Pandas' course**
+**Task done: Started and completed 'Learn Pandas: Creation and Manipulation' which marks the completion of 'Learn Pandas' course.**
 **Remarks: Finally done with learning Pandas.**

 # Day 5
 ## 3 August 2018

-**Task: Trying to code basic machine learning algorithms in python.**
+**Task: Trying to code basic machine learning algorithms in python.
+Update: Started coding gradient descent with forward prop using pandas,numpy and matplotlib.**
 **Remarks: Still wondering what I will do today :D**